About Us Contact Shop

 Apparently, just using vinegar, baking soda, salt, and hydrogen peroxide, is all you need for getting rid of sweat stains.
 So no need to throw out your favorite shirt when you probably have all of the ingredients to get rid of the stain in your house already.

-Water, hair conditioner (or baby shampoo), and towels. it really is that simple when it comes to saving your favorite t-shirts!
+Water, hair conditioner (or baby shampoo), and towels.
+It really is that simple when it comes to de-shrinking and saving your favorite shirts!

 Clothing Hack, resizing jeans.